stretchyboy/datafiles-json/README.md

-# Datafiles: A file-based ORM for Python dataclasses
+# Datafiles JSON : A JSON file-based ORM for Python dataclasses

+This is a remix of Datafiles to try and make it work in Circuit Python

 Datafiles is a bidirectional serialization library for Python [dataclasses](https://docs.python.org/3/library/dataclasses.html) to synchronize objects to the filesystem using type annotations.
 It supports a variety of file formats with round-trip preservation of formatting and comments, where possible.
 Object changes are automatically saved to disk and only include the minimum data needed to restore each object.